Toparvion/jmint/README.md

 :information_source: *`javaagent` is not singleton option for JVM.
 You may add as many agents as you want declaring them as separate  `javaagent` arguments on the JVM launch command.*
 To ensure that your target methods have been modified correctly look for messages from class `tech.toparvion.jmint.DropletsInjector` in the log (see _Logging_ section).

+# Java&trade;  versions compatibility

+While jMint itself builds on JDK 8, its source code and compilation target are both set to **JDK 6**.
+This is to make jMint compatible with legacy applications where Side Effect Injection approach is often the only solution.

+Nonetheless, you can use jMint to instrument bytecode of modern applications including those on JDK 11 and higher.

 # Limitations

 Unfortunately, source code of droplets' methods (the modifying code) can not be as rich and diverse as usual one.
 The modifying code must not contain:
 - anonymous classes (including lambdas);